Physical therapy and rehabilitation in Augusta, Georgia

 - Joint replacement surgery, including knee and hip replacements

 Our inpatient rehabilitation center

-An amputation, neurological disorder or severe burn—any of these surgeries, conditions and injuries significantly impact a person's life, creating physical and emotional challenges.
-At the Physical Rehabilitation Center at Doctors Hospital of Augusta, our inpatient rehab team evaluates and treats patients who have experienced such life changes.
+An amputation, neurological disorder or severe burn — any of these surgeries, conditions and injuries significantly impact a person's life, creating physical and emotional challenges.
+At the Physical Rehabilitation Center at Doctors Hospital of Augusta, our inpatient rehab team, led by a rehabilitation medical director, evaluates and treats patients who have experienced such life changes.